Student Internships Gain Donor Support

 From Chicago to Alaska to China, eight Knox College students pursuing internships this summer in non-profit service, environmental conservation, and community development are receiving support for their positions through gifts from Knox College alumni, parents, and friends.
 Unique to Knox, these supported internship programs compensate students as they gain experience in critical sectors for the nation's future.

-"Internships that are supported by donors provide new opportunities for Knox students, businesses and non-profit organizations that might not have been able to initiate internships on their own," said Terrie Saline, coordinator of Knox's Bastian Center for Career and Pre-professional Development.
+"Internships that are supported by donors provide new opportunities for Knox students, businesses and non-profit organizations that might not have been able to initiate internships on their own," said Terrie Saline, coordinator of Knox's Bastian Family Career Career.

 Schwartzman Environmental Fund

 The Schwartzman Environmental Fund will support three internships.
 Max Potthoff '14, an environmental studies and creative writing major, will intern with Environ Consulting in Shanghai, China; Jason Deschamps '16, an environmental studies major, with the Wild Chimpanzee Foundation in West Africa; and Zoe Marzluff '15, an international relations and environmental studies major, with Growing Power in Milwaukee, Wisconsin.

 The Schwartzman Environmental Fund was created by Knox alumni Rick '79 and Anne Johnson Veague '80, to support internships for Knox students, after an internship helped their son, Thomas Veague '12, to jumpstart his career in environmental advocacy.
 Now with the American Council On Renewable Energy in Washington, DC, Thomas Veague was the recipient of a Conservation/Rural Development Internship in 2011 that allowed him to work at The Alliance for Affordable Energy in New Orleans.
 The Schwartzman fund is named in honor of one of Veague's teachers at Knox, Peter Schwartzman, associate professor and chair of environmental studies.